Jonathan India Player Props: Reds vs. Braves

-Jonathan India -- .205 average over his past 10 games -- will be in action for the Cincinnati Reds versus the Atlanta Braves, with AJ Smith-Shawver on the hill, on June 23 at 6:40 PM ET.
+On Saturday, Jonathan India (batting .205 in his past 10 games) and the Cincinnati Reds face the Atlanta Braves, whose starting pitcher will be Jared Shuster.
+First pitch is at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Rockies.
+In his most recent appearance, he went 1-for-4 with an RBI against the Braves.

 Jonathan India Game Info & Props vs. the Braves